Eric Armishaw: Political career

 Armishaw was a friend of Dove-Myer Robinson, both were members of the Drainage League that opposed the Brown's Bay scheme supported by the then mayor John Allum.
 Later, he was elected to the Auckland City Council in 1953 as part of Robinson's United Independents ticket and was re-elected in 1956.
 He was re-elected in both the 1959 and 1962 on the "Civic Reform" ticket that briefly succeeded the United Independents.
 In 1965 he was returned to the council as an independent and in 1968 he was on the Citizens & Ratepayers ticket.

 He was a popular councillor and at both the 1959 and 1968 local elections he "topped the poll", receiving more votes than any other candidate.
 He was also a member of the Auckland Harbour Board, the Metropolitan Milk Board and in 1957 was on the board of control of the New Zealand Grand Prix.
+He was opposed to the practice of tipping after seeing the practice used while on a trip overseas to North and South America.
+Labelling it an "iniquitous habit" he advocated for New Zealand to adopt the Tahitian practice of having no tipping signs placed at airports and in hotels to signal to tourists to refrain from doing so.